gnuradio/greps/grep-0018-modernize-c++.md

   foo& operator(const foo&) = delete;
 ```

-This should be added even if the class has a `std::unique_ptr` member
-variable, since it may be changed to `std::shared_ptr` in the future.
-(TODO: opinions? how likely is that?)

 Recommendation:
-* Before minor version release, do this as much as possible
-* Where uncopyability is exposed in a released version and can be
-  fixed: make the object copyable.
-It's less efficient, but fixes
-  runtime behavior without breaking OOT builds.
-* Where uncopyability is inherent in a released version to the exposed
-  interface: break OOT builds by deleting copy constructor & copy
-  assignment.
-It's better to break at build time than runtime.
+* delete copy constructor / copy assignment when copying object is always a
+  mistake (e.g. object is a singleton, or very expensive to copy and never
+  should be)
+* make object copyable/movable if copying the object is fine.
+E.g. replace all
+  member pointers by smart pointers (converting raw pointer to `std::unique_ptr`
+  correctly automatically prevents copy, but allows move)
+* if making the object copyable is not feasible at this time, delete the copy
+  constructor/assignment to prevent accidental copies

 Risks: none.

 ### Boost smart pointers

-Boost smart pointers currently provide no extra benefit over C++11
+Boost smart pointers currently provide no extra benefit over C++11 smart
-smart pointers.
-The only thing missing in C++11 (which arrived in
+pointers.
+The only thing missing in C++11 (which arrived in C++14) is
-C++14) is `std::make_unique()`.
-Until C++14 is required for GNU Radio
-that gap can be filled by `boost::make_unique()`.
+`std::make_unique()`.
+Until C++14 is required for GNU Radio that gap can be
+filled by `gr::make_unique` which can start off being an alias for
+`boost::make_unique()`.

 Benefits of switching to `std`:
 * readability for a larger population of developers